 Keep the treated area covered with a dressing until a scab forms.
 About two weeks after your treatment, the scab drops off and the cancer cells should have cleared.
-You may have a white scar in the area.
+You may have a scar in the area.
 Occasionally, you may need more than one cryotherapy treatment to get rid of the cancer completely.

 Below is a sample of the sources used in our skin cancer information.
 If you would like more information about the sources we use, please contact us at firstname.lastname@example.org

 Motley et al. British Association of Dermatologists.
 Management of the patient with primary cutaneous squamous cell carcinoma.
 2009.

 National Institute for Health and Care Excellence (NICE).
 NG12: Suspected cancer: recognition and referral.
 2015 (updated 2017).

 National Institute for Health and Care Excellence (NICE).
 NG134: Sunlight Exposure: Benefits and Risks.
 2016.